My Favorite Piece: Collection Spotlight Vol. 1 Takamatsu Art Museum: Fujimoto Yukio, EARS WITH CHAIR (on the wall), 1990/1993

 A conversation with curator Makino Yuji

-In this series, museum personnel shine a spotlight on best piece from their own museum's collection, works that they hope that everyone will see and appreciate.
+In this series, museum personnel shine a spotlight on best piece from their own museum's collection, works that they hope everyone will see and appreciate.
 For this first installment, we spoke with Takamatsu Art Museum curator Makino Yuji.
 Located in Kagawa prefecture, the museum collects works based on three themes: "Post-War Contemporary Japanese Art," "Art in the 20th Century and Beyond in the World," and "Arts (and Crafts) of Kagawa."

 An experiential work in which changing what we hear affects what we see